Student Alcoholic Beverages Policy - 6C3

 Student-One who is registered, or enrolled, or who has paid tuition, fees, or other University costs for credit or non-credit instructional activities.

-Student Organizations-Student organizations which are under University jurisdiction and are registered with the Kimmel Leadership Center.
+Student Organizations-Student organizations which are under University jurisdiction and are registered with the Kimmel Student Involvement Center.

 University Property-Property owned or controlled by the Board of Trustees of Southern Illinois University.

 University Sponsored Events-Any officially sanctioned field trip, conference or activity supported by University funds.